AdrienPinheiro/CA-CIB_DeepSession/C#_Angular_Typescript/01 - Exercise/Exercise/Task2_DaysBetween/README.md

 ### Additional Challenges
 1. Modify the endpoint to also return the number of weekdays between the two dates.
 2. Add unit tests for the endpoint to validate its functionality and error handling.
-3. Experiment with GitHub Copilot by prompting it to generate additional validation logic (e.g., checking if a date is in the future).
+3. Experiment with GitHub Copilot by prompting it to generate additional validation logic (e.g., checking if a date is in the future, different format (ex: Japanese format)).

 ---